Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Oscillatory Behavior of Opinions

 \section{Oscillatory Behavior of Opinions}

 In~\cite{2023_PW_NM_PT}, we studied a special case of the dynamics proposed in the current paper.
 We showed through numerical simulations that in certain scenarios, the opinions exhibit oscillatory behavior.
 In this section, we analyze such behavior in the case of a pair of agents $\agt = \{1,2\}$.
 For a general social network with $n$ agents, the analysis is significantly more complicated due to the higher dimension of the state space but also due to the complexity added by the social network.
 Thus, the analysis in the general case of a social network with $n$ agents would have to be a separate research work in itself and is out of the scope of this paper.
+Even though our analysis is restricted to two agents, it is still relevant since it can help us understand opinion behaviors or decision making in important systems such as two-party politics, duopoly economic markets etc.

 The opinion dynamics~\eqref{eq:dynamics} for two agents is,